 Facts About Islam

-Islam is the world’s second largest religion after Christianity and has more than 1 billion followers.
+Islam is the world’s second largest religion after Christianity and has around 2 billion followers.
 Islam originated in Arabia and has spread all over the world.

-Countries with the largest Muslim populations include Indonesia, Pakistan, Bangladesh, Nigeria, Egypt, Turkey and Iran.
-There are an estimated 7 million Muslims in America, along with Islamic places of worship, called mosques, in all 50 states.
+Countries with the largest Muslim populations include Indonesia, Pakistan, India, Bangladesh, Nigeria, Egypt, Iran and Turkey.
+There are an estimated 3.45 million Muslims in America, along with Islamic places of worship, called mosques, in all 50 states.

-Did you know?
-America's first mosque was built by Lebanese immigrants in North Dakota in the 1920s.
+America’s first mosque was built by Lebanese immigrants in North Dakota in the 1920s.
 The mosque was torn down in the 1970s and later replaced.
-What's believed to be the oldest surviving mosque in the U.S. was constructed in Cedar Rapids, Iowa, in the 1930s.
+What is believed to be the oldest surviving mosque in the U.S. was constructed in Cedar Rapids, Iowa, in the 1930s.

-Muhammad is, according to Muslims, the final prophet in a line of prophets (including Adam, Abraham, Moses and Jesus) who were chosen by God to act as messengers and teach mankind.
+Muhammad is, according to Muslims, the final prophet in a line of prophets (including Adam, Abraham, Moses and Jesus) who God chose to act as messengers and teach humankind.
 Muslims believe there is one all-knowing God, and people can achieve salvation by following his commandments.
 In Arabic, Islam means “submission” or “surrender” (to God).

 A series of formal acts of worship, known as the Five Pillars of Islam, are fundamental to the lives of Muslims.
-The pillars include shahada (a declaration of faith: “There is no deity but God, and Muhammad is the messenger of God”); prayer (Muslims pray five times a day); zakat (charitable giving); fasting and pilgrimage (Muslims are supposed to make a trip, or “hajj,” to the city of Mecca, Saudi Arabia, at least once in a lifetime if they are physically and financially able).
+The pillars include shahada (a declaration of faith: “There is no deity but God, and Muhammad is the messenger of God”), prayer (Muslims pray five times a day), zakat (charitable giving), fasting and pilgrimage (Muslims are supposed to make a trip, or “hajj,” to Mecca, Saudi Arabia, at least once in a lifetime if they are physically and financially able).

 When Is Ramadan?